fileds/NHL-PhD-seminar/README.md

 ## Instructions
 ### Cloning the repo
 Clone the directory by doing a git clone.
-Amin can probably help you with this better than I can.
+Otherwise I can also share it on teams, but I figured we'll try GitHub!

 ### Loading and exploring the data
 The data is stored in *dbs/fantasy_df.csv*, but you can use the script *PhD_seminar.R* to explore the data.